vasudev19126/OS-Assignment-5/README.md

 ## Fill your Name and Roll_number field in the top of every C file.

 ## Instructions for Question-1
-1. Use Q1.c for implemeting a simple bootloader
+1. Use Q1_rollnumber.c for implemeting a simple bootloader.
+Replace Rollnumber with your Rollnumber
 3. Add to the given Makefile for code compilation.
 (We will only run the predefined targets)
 4. Sumbit the writeup as writeup.pdf

 ## Instructions for Question-2
-1. Use Q2.c for text editor
+1. Use Q2_rollnumber.c for text editor.
+Replace Rollnumber with your Rollnumber
 3. Add to the given Makefile for code compilation.
 (We will only run the predefined targets)
 4. Submit the writeup as writeup.pdf